-Have you found a Philodendron houseplant you’d like to propagate?
-To start, you’ll have to take a cutting to grow a brand new plant from.
+Philodendron houseplants are usually propagated from cuttings.
 There are many different types of plants in this genus, both vining and climbing.
-Luckily, the basics for taking a cutting are the same for all of them!
+Luckily, the basics for taking a cutting are more or less the same for all of them.

-All you need to take a Philodendron cutting are some clean gardening shears (although a knife or kitchen scissors work fine in most cases too).
+All you need to take a Philodendron cutting are some clean, sharp secateurs, scissors or garden shears..
 Cut a piece off the mother plant in the desired spot and, optionally, cut this clipping into smaller pieces after.
-Voilà, that’s your cutting!

-There are different types of cuttings you can take, depending on your own preferences:
+There two different types of cuttings you can take, depending on your own preferences.

 You technically only need a tiny piece of stem, no more than an inch (2.5 cm) or so, for Philodendron propagation.
 As long as the piece includes a node, a bump on the stem that roots or leaves can grow from, it’s possible to grow a brand new plant.